juhp/fbrnch/README.md

 -->
 Tool to help Fedora Packagers build package branches and add new packages.

+Fedora developers use a lot of time building packages across releases and workflow for adding new packages, etc. The motivation for fbrnch is to help to (semi-)automate common workflows to save time and effort.

 ## Description

 `fbrnch` is a Fedora Packager client which tries to automate some common tasks